a-type/graphql-arangodb/README.md

 - `edgeDirection: AqlEdgeDirection!`: The direction to traverse edges.
 Can be `ANY`.
 - `cursorProperty: String!`: The property on each node to use as the cursor.

-#### `@relayEdges`
+#### `@aqlRelayEdges`

 Add this directive to a field _or_ type definition to indicate that it should be resolved as a Relay Edge list.
-Must be used as a child field of a type resolved by `@relayConnection`.
+Must be used as a child field of a type resolved by `@aqlRelayConnection`.

-#### `@relayPageInfo`
+#### `@aqlRelayPageInfo`

 Add this directive to a field _or_ type definition to indicate that it should be resolved as a Relay Page Info object.
-Must be used as a child field of a type resolved by `@relayConnection`.
+Must be used as a child field of a type resolved by `@aqlRelayConnection`.

-#### `@relayNode`
+#### `@aqlRelayNode`

 Add this directive to a field _or_ type definition to indicate that it should be resolved as the Node of a Relay Edge.
-Must be used as a child field of a type resolved by `@relayEdge`.
+Must be used as a child field of a type resolved by `@aqlRelayEdge`.

 ---